AdrianVovk/atom/ISSUE_TEMPLATE.md

 **Actual behavior:** [What actually happened]

 ### Versions

+OS: [What operating system do you use?]

-You can get this information from executing `atom --version` and `apm --version` at the command line.
-Also, please include the OS and what version of the OS you're running.
+_Note: You can get this information from executing `substance-ide --version` and `spm --version` at the command line.
+Also, please include the OS and what version of the OS you're running._